elewa-academy/scope-and-control-flow/README.md

 _Tracing Execution:_
 Nothing that you learned in __Variables & Types__ about sketching run-time behavior has changed, but there will be 2 new things to be aware of:
-1. __Block Scope__: You will now need to indicate in your sketch when a new scope has been opened or closed and illustrate which scope a variable belongs to.
+1. __Block Scope__: You will now need to indicate in your sketch when a new scope has been opened or closed and illustrate which scope a variable belongs to (inner or outer).
 There are examples for how to do this in [Block Scope](./1-block-scope).
 2. Keeping track of the previous, current and next lines to execute will become much more involved.
 With conditional checks and loops you will need to think a little harder to trace JavaScript's journey through your code.
 3. You will now be expected to indicate a variable's __role__ and why it is accessed.
 It is enough to mention this in the text above your sketch, there is no need to include this info in the diagram itself.